 Check for the following before reporting an issue:

-- DRI's vs. %DV: The %DV that you see on nutrition labels is a standardized value used for nutrition labels to help people better understand amounts on labels.
-In the Cronometer Calories Summary, the Nutrient Targets shows your nutrition targets for the day.
+- DRI's vs. %DV: The %DV that you see on nutrition labels is a standardized Daily Value used for nutrition labels to help people better understand amounts on labels.
+In Cronometer the Nutrient Targets shows your nutrition targets for the day.
 Each target has an optional minimum and maximum value.
-By default, the minimum is set to the Dietary Reference Intake (DRI) value for your body type, and the maximum is set to the Tolerable Upper Limit (TUL), when available, values which can be quite different than the %DV value on a label.
+By default, the minimum is set to the Dietary Reference Intake (DRI) value for your body type, and the maximum is set to the Tolerable Upper Limit (TUL), when available.
+These values can be quite different than the %DV value on a label.

 3. Tap the menu in the top right corner

-To report an issue with the food, tap the '...' menu in the top right corner of the Nutrition Summary.
+- Tap the three dots in the top right corner of the Nutrition Summary

 4. Describe the Issue